Home

 Intern Hours

 Join us for Intern Hours, a peer networking event for Grady College students.
-Each session will feature a group of current Grady students who had or have internships in Summer or Fall 2025.
-Get tips on how they found their internships, how to prep for internship applications, what they did in the role and more.
+Each session will feature a group of current Grady students who had or have internships in Summer or Fall 2025 or Spring 2026.
+Get tips on how they found their internships, how to prep for your own internship applications, what they did in the role and more.
 See details on this month’s featured interns on Instagram @UGAGradyCareers.

 Follow Us on Social